 Our boarding school guide has advice specific to finding boarding schools in Canada.
 For insights that are more general (on how to evaluate school options) we recommend you review our hub on choosing a school.
 You can also read our guides to questions to ask private schools and questions students get asked at school interviews.

 Private school expos are ideal launching pads for your school-finding journey.
-The Toronto private school expo allows you to speak with administrators from leading boarding schools.
+The Toronto private school expo allows you to speak with administrators from leading Toronto boarding schools.
 If you live in the west end of the GTA, we also host an expo for Halton-Peel, where schools from that region exhibit.
 Both expos are held in the fall.

 Attending open houses is obviously a great way to learn more about a school and get a feel for the environment.
 For some advice on open house visits, go here.
 For questions to ask that are specific to boarding programs, refer to our main boarding school hub.